 3. A bloody past

-It’s no surprise that Hampton Court Palace has some ghostly stories, considering the number of its residents who went on to meet a grisly end.
+It’s no surprise that Hampton Court Palace is one of the most haunted places in Britain, considering the number of its residents who went on to meet a grisly end.
 Henry VIII’s fifth wife, Catherine Howard, beheaded for adultery at just 20 years of age in 1542, caused the ‘Haunted Gallery’ to be given its name.
 It is said she still races through it to plead for her life.

 4. The original Moaning Myrtle

-Pubs in Britain frequently said to be haunted and the 400-year-old Red Lion Inn in Wiltshire is no exception.
+Pubs are some of the most haunted places in Britain frequently and the 400-year-old Red Lion Inn in Wiltshire is no exception.
 Situated inside the ancient Avebury stone circle, the inn’s resident ghost is known as Florrie, killed by her jealous husband in the 17th century.
 She is blamed for throwing salt and pepper mills across the bar, and has been witnessed several times in the ladies’ loos.

 5. Man or monster?